Scroll Top

 12-lead

-12-lead EKG’s are the most common type of ECG used for clinical purposes.
-A 12-lead ECG provides a comprehensive evaluation of the heart’s electrical activity and is useful for diagnosing and monitoring a range of cardiac conditions.
+12-lead EKG’s provide a comprehensive evaluation of the heart’s electrical activity and is useful for diagnosing and monitoring a range of cardiac conditions.
+12-lead EKG’s use 10 electrodes to record the heart’s electrical activity from 12 different angles (6 limb leads on the arms/legs and 6 precordial leads on the chest).

 Our Recommendation: